-As described in Note 2 to the financial statements, the Company's inventories are valued at the lower of cost or net realizable value, determined on an average cost basis.
+As described in Note 2(e) and Note 6 to the financial statements, the Company's inventories are valued at the lower of cost or net realizable value, determined on an average cost basis.
 The Company also determines a reserve for slow moving and obsolete inventory equal to the difference between the cost of the inventory and the estimated net realizable value of the inventory based on estimated reserve percentages, which consider historical usage, known trends, inventory age, and market conditions.
-At December 31, 2023, the approximate balance of inventory and inventory reserves were \$1,293,716 and \$922,878 respectively.
+At December 31, 2024, the approximate balance of inventory and inventory reserves were \$1,275,665 and \$1,008,049 respectively.